-Securing adequate, diversified and sustainable funding isn't a luxury - it's a necessity.
-Whether communities are considering applying for state funding to begin a new program or want to expand on one that already exists, begin with the end in mind and then help them develop a strategic,
+Securing adequate, diversified and sustainable funding isn't a luxury -it's a necessity.
+Whether you are considering applying for state funding to begin a new program or want to expand on one that already exists, begin with the end in mind and develop a strategic, systematic approach to getting there.
+Over the years, we've found that the most successful and cost-effective formula for doing this is the 20 percent rule.

 Put simply, this means getting cities, counties, school districts, foundations and businesses to pool their resources to finance at least half of the total operational costs of developing and sustaining a high quality afterschool program.
 Each stakeholder commits to investing approximately 20 percent of this amount, or about \$15,000 per site, from sources that can be maintained over time.
-The remaining 50 percent needed is secured through state and federal funding and other grants.
+The remaining 50 percent is secured through state and federal funding and other grants.
 This formula makes sense - and it works.
 It pays immediate and ongoing returns to investors.
 It's equitable and affordable.
-It produces significant economic efficiencies - and it provides a solid foundation for managed, sustainable growth.
+It produces significant economic efficiencies.
+It provides a solid foundation for program development and managed, sustainable growth.

-Making the case to potential investors begins with developing relationships with community leaders who have the ability and authority to make financial commitments on behalf of their organizations, or can influence others to make these commitments.
+Making the case to potential investors begins with developing relationships with community leaders who have the ability and authority to make financial commitments on behalf of their organizations, agencies and departments - or can influence others to make these commitments.
 These include mayors and city council members, county executives and department heads, district superintendents and school boards and corporate and private foundation program officers and community relations directors.
-Without their support, securing adequate, sustainable funding is possible but extremely unlikely.
+Without their support, securing adequate local funding is possible but extremely unlikely.
 Recognize that the process takes time, energy and intentionality.
-It won't happen overnight, but it will happen and it will make all the difference in the quality and sustainability of programs in your region.
+It won't happen overnight, but it will happen if your work strategically, collaboratively and persistently.